guchenghao/Notes-for-VR-Papers-and-HCI/Interaction/Near and Dear_Designing Relatable VR Agents for Training Games.md

 - The issues of **lack of social interactions** in computer education were raised, even before the rise of Massive Online Open Courses (MOOCs), a possible solution to these issues of scalability and lack of social interaction is **the use of agents**

-- While both VR and agents have potential beneft to online education, t**here is a lack of research on the design of agents for VR settings**
+- While both VR and agents have potential benefit to online education, t**here is a lack of research on the design of agents for VR settings**

 - Agents in multimedia learning environments are called **pedagogical agents**

 - The **main representations of pedagogical agents** are in intelligent tutoring systems, as **instructors in multimedia presentations**, or as **non-player characters in educational video games**

-- **Using embodied agents** makes it easier to customize scenarios for diferent user groups which leverage the scalability of role-play based training
+- **Using embodied agents** makes it easier to customize scenarios for different user groups which leverage the scalability of role-play based training

-- **Immersive reality environments** offer new possibilities for **the design of compelling social interaction experiences with computer agents** that may infuence learning experiences
+- **Immersive reality environments** offer new possibilities for **the design of compelling social interaction experiences with computer agents** that may influence learning experiences

 - Prior studies found that **social connection and relatedness with others enhance learners’ motivation and psychological wellness**.
-VR specifcally has shown promise to support such connections **through increased sense of social presence**
+VR specially has shown promise to support such connections **through increased sense of social presence**

 - Students who worked with **proactive agents** had **better recall** than those who worked with **responsive ones**

-- Participants had **higher confdence in an agent’s ability to perform tasks** when the agent had **a humanoid body and social behaviors** (i.e., gestures) compared to **the agent solely dependent on voice feedback**
+- Participants had **higher confidence in an agent’s ability to perform tasks** when the agent had **a humanoid body and social behaviors** (i.e., gestures) compared to **the agent solely dependent on voice feedback**
 ---

 # Result or Conclusion
 ---

-- The fndings highlighted that **training programs in a virtual space** do not need to **conform to the same conventions and limitations of the real world** which is the norm in current cybersecurity training systems
+- The findings highlighted that **training programs in a virtual space** do not need to **conform to the same conventions and limitations of the real world** which is the norm in current cybersecurity training systems

 - **The partner agent need not be a realistic human**.
 It can take the form of a **anthropomorphic robot or an animal**.
 This may lead to **better interactions and outcomes**